REFEDS/MRPS/mrps.md

 #### Entity Validation

-On entity registration, the Federation Operator SHALL carry out entity vaildations checks.
+On entity registration, the Federation Operator SHALL carry out entity validation checks.
 These checks include:

 •	Ensuring all required information is present in the metadata;
 •	Ensuring metadata is correctly formatted;